ankg/TheFreshmenGuide-WONA/_posts/2015-06-26-placements.markdown

 categories: [section]
 excerpt: The nature of companies who come to IITR for placements is quite diverse.
 class: ch-img-10
-cover: placement_cover.jpg
+cover: placements_cover.jpg
 ---
 ---------------------------------------------

 Things change drastically when you enter the final year.
-Here for the final year students, the months of October, November and December are taken over by the one and only one season: the placement season.
+Here for the final year students, the months of October, November and December are taken over by the placement season.

 ###The Placement Season